At the end of October, we taught our final class... Read more →

 - SF Connected: Funded by the San Francisco Department of Aging and Adult Services, SF Connected focuses on older adults and people with disabilities.
 CTN offers Digital Skills Trainers in more than 25 locations citywide, covering subjects as diverse as internet safety, voter registration, social media, and video calling.
 Download the SF Connected map here and view the training schedule here.

 - NeighborNest – Get Connected: In partnership with Twitter and area nonprofits, Get Connected offers clients a variety of classes in English and Spanish that address beginner to intermediate level computer users.
 Our collective goal is to help clients address their basic needs of finding housing and employment.

 - Digital Parents Program: CTN works in low-income communities to deliver digital literacy classes in English and Spanish to parents.
 The classes cover family-related topics, such as online family health resources, educational games, and internet safety.
 Parents are also supported with their job seeking activities.

-- Support in Housing: CTN now works in 21 low-income housing communities to provide on-site technology instructions.
+- Support in Housing: CTN now works in over 50 low-income housing communities to provide on-site technology instructions.
 Skilled trainers offer job-search support and a range of other one-to-one help, depending on the needs of the individual or family.

 Connect @ Home Program